-Keep out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the carton and on the blister after EXP.
+Do not use this medicine after the expiry date which is stated on the label, carton and blister after EXP.
 The expiry date refers to the last day of that month.